 - identifying and avoiding triggers that make eczema worse

 - bathing and moisturizing regularly, using mild or hypoallergenic products

 - using over-the-counter medication, such as hydrocortisone cream or oral antihistamines

 - monitoring the skin for infections and treating them promptly

 - using prescription steroid creams

-It is common for people with skin conditions such as eczema to consider alternative or complementary treatments, but experts recommend speaking with a healthcare professional before trying them.
+It is common for people with skin conditions such as eczema to consider alternative or complementary treatments, but

 The reason for this is that there is a lack of scientific evidence to support these practices and show how they affect users, particularly children.